NREL/HPC/_announcements/2021-04-06-announcement.md

 Watch for the Call for Requests notification, and attend the upcoming Cloud Allocation Request webinar in May to learn more!

 # Coming Soon: New Cloud User Website
-We are transitioning from the CSC Cloud Team Wiki to a website modeled after hpc.nrel.gov.
+We are transitioning from the CSC Cloud Team Wiki to a website modeled after [https://hpc.nrel.gov](https://hpc.nrel.gov).
 The website will have a similar structure and look and feel that the user community is accustomed to.